evishal2000/HaulAssist/README.md

 air
 ```

-This starts the Go server with live reloading.
+This starts the Go server (on port 8080 by default) with live reloading.

 #### 2️ Start the Frontend (React)